MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-rosettanet/double-action-pipautomation-orchestration.md

 -   A binding file (DoubleActionBinding.xml) that the file Setup.bat uses to create the MessagesToLOB_Receive_Port for use with the DoubleAction orchestration.

 -   A setup file to build and initialize the sample.
-If your [!INCLUDE[bts2010R2](../../includes/bts2010r2-md.md)] installation is running on a 32-bit computer, run the file setup.bat in the \<drive\>:\Program Files\Microsoft Microsoft 2013 BizTalk Accelerator for RosettaNet \SDK\PIPAutomation\DoubleAction folder.
-If your [!INCLUDE[bts2010R2](../../includes/bts2010r2-md.md)] installation is running on a 64-bit computer, run setupx64.bat in the same folder.
+If BizTalk Server is running on a 32-bit computer, run the file setup.bat in the \<drive\>:\Program Files\Microsoft Microsoft 2013 BizTalk Accelerator for RosettaNet \SDK\PIPAutomation\DoubleAction folder.
+If BizTalk Server is running on a 64-bit computer, run setupx64.bat in the same folder.

  The orchestration receives messages using the PipAutomationGetAction stored procedure in the BTARNData database (the source file is DoubleAction.sql in the DoubleAction directory).
 This stored procedure retrieves the messages from the MessagesToLOB table.